ianaio/ianadotio/README.md

 > existing JavaScript project?
 Grab that one targeted library you need out from
 > the toolkit and use it by itself.

-Gloo is this modular toolkit.
+IanaIO is this modular toolkit.

 [announcing-web-sys]: https://rustwasm.github.io/2018/09/26/announcing-web-sys.html
 [roadmap]: https://github.com/rustwasm/rfcs/pull/7

 ## Goals

-* **Support both whole Web applications and small, targeted libraries:** Gloo, and the collection of utility crates that make up its toolkit, should help you be productive if you are writing a green-field web application with Rust and Wasm.
+* **Support both whole Web applications and small, targeted libraries:** IanaIO, and the collection of utility crates that make up its toolkit, should help you be productive if you are writing a green-field web application with Rust and Wasm.
 And it should also help you be productive if you are writing a small, targeted Wasm library that will be integrated into an existing JavaScript application.

-* **Cultivate the Rust and Wasm library ecosystem:** We want to use Gloo as a forcing function for creating and sharing the building blocks of Web development.
+* **Cultivate the Rust and Wasm library ecosystem:** We want to use IanaIO as a forcing function for creating and sharing the building blocks of Web development.
 The kinds of libraries that *any* framework or high-level library would need to build.
 We want to explicitly disentangle these libraries and make them available for sharing across the whole ecosystem.

-* **Modular Toolkit, not Framework:** Gloo should be a loose collection of utility crates that can be used individually, or all together.
-Gloo doesn't assume that it "owns" the whole Webpage, that it controls the Wasm `start` function, etc. This lack of assumptions enables reaching more use cases (such as surgically replacing a hot code path from JS) than monolithic frameworks can.
-Wherever possible, Gloo should prefer interfaces over implementations, so that different implementations with different approaches are swap-able.
+* **Modular Toolkit, not Framework:** IanaIO should be a loose collection of utility crates that can be used individually, or all together.
+IanaIO doesn't assume that it "owns" the whole Webpage, that it controls the Wasm `start` function, etc. This lack of assumptions enables reaching more use cases (such as surgically replacing a hot code path from JS) than monolithic frameworks can.
+Wherever possible, IanaIO should prefer interfaces over implementations, so that different implementations with different approaches are swap-able.

 * **Fast:** Let's leverage Rust's zero-cost abstractions, and design with